-This year has included so much unexpected change.
-It really has been incredible to see the innovation from libraries and other public spaces to continue supporting their respective communities.
+Recent years have included so much unexpected change.
+During the midst of the shutdowns and ever since, it has been truly incredible to see the innovation from libraries and other public spaces to continue supporting their respective communities.

 Let me give you a little bit of background before we jump in.

 There has been a lasting trend in the market to move toward more flexible environments.
 In many ways, it’s almost become a buzzword.
-But the idea of flexibility has been flipped on its head in response to COVID-19.
+But the idea of flexibility was flipped on its head in response to COVID-19.
 Prior to the pandemic, flexible furniture options and configurations meant that we’d adjust the layout in a major way every two or three years.
-Now, as requirements and restrictions are changing so rapidly, we’re looking at making significant changes every two or three weeks.
+Now, as requirements, restrictions, and community needs have changed so rapidly, we’ve needed to be prepared to make significant changes every two or three weeks.

 That’s a big shift.